sajari/sdk-react/README.md

 />
 ```

-#### ElementMetaBoost
+#### ElementFieldBoost

-ElementMetaBoost applies a boost based on the number of elements in the meta field that match the supplied elements.
+ElementFieldBoost applies a boost based on the number of elements in the meta field that match the supplied elements.

 | Prop | Type | Required | Default | Description |
 | :-- | :-: | :-: | :-:  | :-- |